DJ-991/V-HENNGE/IMPROVEMENTS.md

 3. For Mobile view data should be expanded and collapse if mail having more than one email id's, that design is not there for mobile view and web view.(Reg: Mission 2)

 4. In datatable `To` column has small design of rectangle with +emails, I improve it so when user click on that small pop-up of color grey have other email id's.

+5. Application wise for User interface need change in colors and all as:
+(

+  (a).
+As an application there should be one fixed color of an application which recognizes the App

+  (b).
+Calender icon and Search icon should have their own color so that user can identify them.

+  (c).
+In Data-Table in Subject there should have some color which is clickable.

+  (d).
+Attachment icon also can be improved with color for better experience.
+)